 In my other articles about EDS and POTS, I’ve discussed how maintaining tension on muscles through slow and controlled strength training carries unique benefits and avoids many of the dangers of exercise.
-In this article, I want to talk about a subset of continuous tension strength training that can be safely applied at home and with minimal equipment: isometrics.
+The many clients with POTS at our strength training studio in Chesapeake, VA benefit from this approach to improve their symptoms.
+But in this article, I want to talk about a subset of continuous tension strength training that can be safely applied at home and with minimal equipment: isometrics.
 Isometric exercise is as an ideal for those with POTS to increase activity and muscle stimulus, while avoiding overuse injuries and chronical fatigue.

 Don’t have POTS?
 Read this anyway!